israelpereira55/VRPTW/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-First you need a MDVRPTW problem instancy, which you can get on VRP Libraries.
+First, you need a MDVRPTW problem instancy, which you can get on VRP Libraries.
 We will list some libraries in which you can get them.
 We have the "instances" folder Solomon VRPTW instances with 25 clients but You can get instances with more clients!

-You can also make your own instance, but it needs to follow Solomon standards.
+You can also make your instance, but it needs to follow Solomon standards.

 * [VRP-REP](http://www.vrp-rep.org/variants/item/vrptw.html)
 * [NEO LCC](https://neo.lcc.uma.es/vrp/vrp-instances/)